Skip to main content

 What Is the Difference Between MQL and SQL?

-An MQL (Marketing Qualified Lead) has shown engagement interest — content downloads, webinar attendance, return website visits.
+An MQL (Marketing Qualified Lead) has shown engagement interest — content downloads, webinar attendance, return website visits — and meets baseline ICP fit.
 An SQL (Sales Qualified Lead) has been verified by sales as having budget, authority, need, and timeline to buy.
-The handoff between them is where 23% of B2B pipeline leaks.
+The handoff between the two is where 23% of B2B pipeline leaks.

 The Full Picture